dribdat/docs/docs/index.md

 # Intro

-**dribdat** (originally from "Driven By Data") is an open source (MIT licensed) web application which helps to organize short sprints and hackathons.
+**dribdat** (originally from "Driven By Data") is an open source (MIT licensed) web application, featuring an ideation and challenge board to help organize short sprints, co-creative sessions, hackdays and hackathons.

-Built around Web-friendly standards like Schema.org and Frictionless Data, dribdat features a collection of bootstraps (authentication, file uploading, data import/export, etc.), useful workflows (announce an event - publish challenges - form teams - develop projects) and channels (social media sharing, digital signage, summary reports).
+Built around Web-friendly standards like [Schema.org](https://schema.org) and [Frictionless Data](https://frictionlessdata.io), dribdat features a collection of bootstraps (authentication, file uploading, data import/export, etc.), useful workflows (announce an event - publish challenges - form teams - develop projects) and channels (social media sharing, digital signage, summary reports).

-We use it to run activities based on open licenses (Creative Commons, OdbL, etc.), community-developed templates (School of Data pipeline), and governance instruments (Hack Code of Conduct).
+We use it to run activities based on open licenses ([Creative Commons](https://creativecommons.org/licenses/), [Open Data Commons](https://opendatacommons.org/licenses/odbl/), etc.), community-developed templates ([School of Data Pipeline](https://schoolofdata.org/methodology/)), and governance instruments ([Hack Code of Conduct](https://hackcodeofconduct.org/)).
 It is the official platform of [Opendata.ch - Swiss chapter of Open Knowledge](https://opendata.ch), and has been used to host dozens of events in the Swiss [open data](https://hack.opendata.ch), [open hardware](https://now.makezurich.ch), and [open source](https://hacknight.dinacon.ch) community.

 Dribdat strives in itself to be an example of a hackable project that can be adapted to other needs and causes.
 It can be used just as a Python-powered backend to aggregate data from GitHub, GitLab and other repositories and fileshares in one place.